 Mexican state-owned Comisión Federal de Electricidad (CFE) and Brazilian petrochemicals group Braskem feature on this firm’s client list.

-Following Holland & Knight’s merger with Thompson & Knight, the firm now has 30 offices including two in Mexico (Mexico City, Monterrey) and one in Colombia.
+Following Holland & Knight’s merger with Thompson & Knight, the firm now has 32 offices around the world including two in Mexico (Mexico City and Monterrey) and one in Colombia.
 With the firm’s roots in Florida, its Latin American practice is run out of Miami.

 Alliances & networks